amitkrajput08/IITM_TDS_PROJECT1/README.md

 ## Interesting Insight

-Key Insights from Data Analysis: Upon analyzing the scraped data, one of the most surprising findings was the correlation between the number of forks and repository longevity.
-Repositories with higher fork counts tend to show consistent activity and maintenance, which often correlates with longer-term project relevance.
+Key Insights from Data Analysis: Upon analyzing the scraped data, one of the most surprising findings was the correlation between the number of wikis and repository project.
+Repositories with higher counts tend to show consistent activity and maintenance, which often correlates with longer-term project relevance.

 Recommendations for Developers: Developers can increase their project’s visibility by focusing on documentation quality and encouraging contributions from newcomers.
 Open issues and welcoming contribution guidelines significantly increase engagement rates, leading to a more robust project lifecycle.